synthpop-galaxy/synthpop/README.md

   python -m synthpop config_filename
   ```
 This processes all locations as defined in the config_filename.
-The config_filename should either be in the ``config_file`` directoryor should include the complete path.
+The config_filename should either be in the ``config_file`` directory or should include the complete path.
-As an example, you can use the predifined ``my_config.synthpop_conf`` file.
+As an example, you can use the predefined ``my_config.synthpop_conf`` file.
 Note that you do not need to include a ``-m`` flag when SynthPop is within your current working directory.
 For additional arguments, see python ``-m synthpop -h``.

-The generated catalogs are saved at the location defined in the configuration (default: your_specified_directory/output-files).
+The generated catalogs are saved at the location defined in the configuration
+(default: your_specified_directory/output-files).